YurPopov/qpa_final_project/README.md

 1. Creating and filling database, you can use functions.

-2. Go to terminal and enter to change directory
+2. Go to terminal and enter to go to bash in containter
 ```
-cd app
+docker exec -it bio-app bash
 ```

 2. Using functions for transforming DNA to RNA and RNA to protein.